 Cranes usually lay two eggs.
-However, the crowned cranes may lay two to five eggs in a single clutch while the wattled cranes may lay only one egg.
+However, the crowned cranes may lay two to five eggs in a single clutch, while the Wattled Cranes may lay only one egg.
 Cranes that nest in the north will nest in the spring.
 Those that live in more tropical areas have a less restricted breeding season.
-Florida sandhills may nest in any one of six months, while the greater sandhill has a much more restricted breeding season of only about two months.
-Cranes that live south of the equator adapt somewhat to our northern latitudes at ICF by nesting in late spring or summer.
+Florida Sandhills may nest in any one of six months, while the Greater Sandhill has a much more restricted breeding season of only about two months.
+Cranes that live south of the Equator adapt somewhat to our northern latitudes at the International Crane Foundation by nesting in late spring or summer.

-Q: How many eggs does a female lay?
+Q: How many eggs does a female crane lay?

-In the wild there are normally two eggs in a clutch.
-At ICF we sometimes take the eggs away as soon as they are laid.
+In the wild, there are normally two eggs in a clutch.
+At the International Crane Foundation, we sometimes take the eggs away as soon as they are laid.
 The female then lays more eggs, an adaptation known as “double clutching.”
 As many as 19 eggs have been produced by one female during a breeding season (Pasque, 1988).
 We limit each female to five to six eggs per year to avoid unnecessary stress.

-Q: Why do they lay two eggs, when usually only one chick survives?
+Q: Why do cranes lay two eggs, when usually only one chick survives?

 Migration, territory defense and breeding are difficult, energy-consuming activities that place the adults at risk.
 If cranes only laid one egg and it was infertile, or the chick died, the birds have expended that energy in a futile effort.
 The second egg could be considered insurance against failure.
 In years when food is abundant, both chicks may survive.